hubertpietrzak/hubertpietrzak/README.md

 ### Hello, I am Hubert 👋

 I am a beginner Java developer with experience in finance and tax law.
-I am open to new experiences, always and with greatpleasure I test myself in new areas and take on more and more difficult challenges.
+I am open to new experiences, always and with great pleasure I test myself in new areas and take on more and more difficult challenges.
 I am looking for a junior position where I will use my knowledge and gain professional experience.

 ### 🛠 &nbsp;Tech Stack